oeg-upm/DOI-Extractor-OEG/README.md

 - A dois.txt containing all the dois from the two resources

-- A name-doi.csv, containing the title and the doi of every paper found
+- A name-doi.csv, containing the title and the doi of every paper found, in addition to OpenAlex primary location attribute

 ## Project Structure
 ```